 - As a dip or sauce: use carrot top pesto inside hummus or as a dipping sauce for fresh crudités

-- As a soup flavor: add a dab of carrot top pesto to your favorite soup recipe for a touch of added flavor
+- As a soup flavor: add a dab of carrot top pesto to your favorite for a touch of added flavor, like our White Bean Kale Pesto Soup

 This is a great foundational recipe for pesto, but it can easily be tailored to your dietary, allergen, or taste preference: